hturner/PlackettLuce/README.md

 -   Accommodates ties (of any order) in the rankings, e.g. bananas ≻ {apples, oranges} ≻ pears.
 -   Accommodates sub-rankings, e.g. pears ≻ apples, when the full set of items is {apples, bananas, oranges, pears}.
--   Handles disconnected networks, e.g. where one item always loses as in figure below.
+-   Handles disconnected or weakly connected networks implied by the rankings, e.g. where one item always loses as in figure below.
 This is achieved by adding pseudo-rankings with a hypothetical or ghost item.

 ![](README_files/figure-markdown_github-ascii_identifiers/always-loses-1.png) </br>